rahulbordoloi/Avocado-Prices-Prediction-using-Facebook-Prophet-/README.md

 About Facebook Prophet,
 x> Prophet is open source software released by Facebook’s Core Data Science team.
-x> Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+y> Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
-x> Prophet works best with time series that have strong seasonal effects and several seasons of historical data.
+z> Prophet works best with time series that have strong seasonal effects and several seasons of historical data.

 If you're working on a Local Machine,
 Install the dependencies from your terminal with >> "pip install -r requirements.txt"